marcospinello/talk-ai-api-docs/source/slides.md

 ![bg left:50%](../assets/img/ai-creepy-doll-1280.jpg)

-So far, results have been a mixed bag:
+Results so far are a mixed bag:

 - Some good 👍
 - Some bad 👎